Dog Bite Injury Attorneys

 Reach out to us at Hassett & George, P.C. if you need a legal expert working on your dog bite case.
 We can also offer our services to anyone attacked by other types of vicious pets, so feel free to give us a call.

-Looking for a “dog bite lawyer near me“?
-Some of the locations in and around Hartford County our lawyers serve include: Hartford, Simsbury, Glastonbury, New Britain, Bridgeport, Waterbury, Danbury, Norwalk, Manchester, Windsor, Farmington, Windsor Locks, Wethersfield, Rocky Hill, Avon, Bloomfield, Bristol, Enfield, Newington, South Windsor, Southington, Plainville and more.
+Some of the locations in and around Hartford County our dog attack lawyers serve include: Hartford, Simsbury, Glastonbury, New Britain, Bridgeport, Waterbury, Danbury, Norwalk, Manchester, Windsor, Farmington, Windsor Locks, Wethersfield, Rocky Hill, Avon, Bloomfield, Bristol, Enfield, Newington, South Windsor, Southington, Plainville and more.